quicwg/base-drafts/draft-ietf-quic-transport.md

 data.
 QUIC relies on the cryptographic protocol implementation to avoid excessive buffering of data; see {{QUIC-TLS}}.
-To avoid excessive buffering at multiple layers, QUIC implementations SHOULD provide an interface for the cryptographic protocol implementation to communicate its buffering limits to the QUIC implementation.
+To avoid excessive buffering at multiple layers, QUIC implementations SHOULD provide an interface for the cryptographic protocol implementation to communicate its buffering limits.

 ## Data Flow Control {#data-flow-control}